IntlAssocCompAndPhil/iacapconf.org/index.md

 ## Important Dates

-* Individual abstracts (up to 1000 words) due date: January 31, 2026.
+* Extended abstracts for individual talks (up to 1000 words) due on: January 31, 2026.
-* Workshop Proposals due date: January 31, 2026.
+* Workshop proposals due on: January 31, 2026.
 * Notification of acceptance: March 31, 2026.
-* Conference registration will open 1 April, 2026
+* Conference registration will open on: April 1, 2026.

 ## Tracks